Mati Shemoelof

-Mati Shemoelof (מתי שמואלוף; born July 11, 1972), is an Israeli author, poet, editor, journalist and activist.
-His first short story collection, "Remnants of the Cursed Book", won the 2015 award for Best Book of the Year of "Yekum Tarbut" website.
-"Bagdad - Haifa - Berlin" - His first Bi-Lingual collection of poems was published in Germany by Aphorisma Verlag.
+Mati Shemoelof (מתי שמואלוף; born July 11, 1972), is an Israeli author and journalist.
+His first short story collection, Remnants of the Cursed Book, won the 2015 award for Best Book of the Year of "Yekum Tarbut" website.
+"Bagdad - Haifa - Berlin" - His first bilingual collection of poems was published in Germany by Aphorisma Verlag.

 Early life

 Shemoelof was born and raised in Haifa, Israel.
 He now lives in Berlin.

 Shemoelof received his BA degree from the Department of Theater at Tel Aviv University, and an MA degree in History from the University of Haifa.
-His MA thesis was titled, "The cultural and mythical meanings of the appearance of the character of Malcolm X in Spike Lee movie (1992)".
-For this work, he received the Dean's Prize of Excellence.
 He was pursuing a PhD in Literature at the Hebrew University in Jerusalem, and left in order to focus on his writing.

 He taught at Kedma High School in Jerusalem.
 He also taught creative writing at Ron Vardi Center for Gifted Children, and was a lecturer of Israeli culture at Minshar School of Art in Tel Aviv.